China Laboratory Capacity Building

 An initial scoping mission to PRC involved strategic discussions with senior management at MoA in Beijing and the review of a plant testing laboratory in Jinan, a seafood testing laboratory in Qingdao and a meat testing laboratory in Beijing.

 The project concept was to choose one of these three laboratories as a model site for a capacity building approach that could be rolled out by MoA to other laboratories.

 Based on the findings and further discussions with MoA, the Beijing meat testing laboratory was chosen as the model site, and a more detailed needs analysis was conducted there.

 This was followed by the development of a detailed project plan, involving:

 - Development of a model business plan;

-- Training of laboratory personnel on test method development, new test methods and quality assurance methodologies; and
+- Training of laboratory personnel on test method development, new test methods and quality assurance methodologies (on site in PRC and at AgriQuality’s laboratories in New Zealand); and

 - Scoping of needs and options for a computerised laboratory management information system (LMIS).